abeland/discretion/README.md

 ### Per-attribute privacy

-This is a more advanced usage of `Discretion`, but one that you will probably need eventually as your models get more complex.
+This is a more advanced usage of Discretion, but one that you will probably need eventually as your models get more complex.
 For example, let's say we wanted to protect the `email`s of `Donor`s, so that a `Donor` can only see their own `email` and no one else can.
 We could do this like so:

 ```ruby
   class Donor < ApplicationRecord